 I know what you’re thinking – so why would I do SEM if I can just get traffic for free using SEO?

 - It’s faster than SEO.
 SEM can start producing results immediately, while SEO can take months.
 If done right, you can be on the top of the search engine results page (SERP) for several targeted terms within the day.
-In turn, you can gain instant visibility and convert traffic at the best rate possible.
-But if your website is not yet optimised, it’s ideal to combine SEO and SEM best practices.
+In turn, you can gain instant visibility and convert the traffic at the best rate possible.

 - Connect with customers when it matters.
 You can show your ads to the right people at the right time using specific keywords, locations, demographics, and more.